kidde60/Space-X-React-Redux/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Space X Hub

-> Description the project.
+> Description of the project.
-- This is the simple project that users can reserve a roket and join for favorite missions.
+- This is a simple project that users can reserve a roket and join for favorite missions.

 ## Built With